MohamadRef/Aidivise/README.md

-# 🩺 HealthGPT – Smart Health Assistant
+# 🩺 Aidvise – Smart Health Assistant

 HealthGPT is a smart and intuitive web application designed to help users track their health, log symptoms, and get AI-powered insights – all in one place.
 From symptom analysis to nutrition and hydration tracking, HealthGPT empowers you to manage your wellness effectively and share detailed reports with your doctor.